-- How to assess your finances
+- How to Assess Your Finances

-- Shop smart to save
+- Shop Smart to Save

-- Invest in classics to save on your wardrobe without compromising style
+- Invest in Classics to Save on Your Wardrobe without Compromising Style

-- Take advantage of being a senior
+- Take Advantage of Being a Senior

-During the COVID-19 crisis, everybody in the work force, who can’t work from home, is going thru a tough financial time.
-Many people have been furloughed or even laid off.
-Even those of us who work from home, worry about our future.
-Many companies, especially in luxury goods and fashion have reported decreases in revenue.
-Small solo entrepreneur businesses are struggling or already folded.
-We now all wear soft pants with slides and style graphic tees in an ageless way instead of the newest business casual style work clothing and pumps, right?
+During the COVID-19 crisis, for instance, everybody in the workforce who can’t work from home is going thru a tough financial time.
+Many people were furloughed or even laid off.
+Even those of us who worked from home worried about our future.
+Many companies, especially in luxury goods and fashion, had reported decreases in revenue.
+Small solo entrepreneur businesses were struggling or had already folded.

 How to Assess Your Finances

-Before taking (panic) actions for changes, it’s important to know exactly what your financial spending is, in other word, what you need as a minimum to make a living while being able to pay all your bills, loans and mortgage.
-I found this website offering free interactive tools and calculators helpful to teach me about our personal finance.
-It has easy to use questionnaires where you fill in your numbers.
-Based on your answers you you learn how to assess your finances.
-They offer a wide range of tools from budgeting, home loans, mortgages, savings, retirement planning and so on.
-Their sitemap makes it easy to find the topics relevant for your situation.
+Before taking (panic) actions for changes, it’s important to know exactly what your financial spending is.
+In other words, see what you need as a minimum to make a living while being able to pay all your bills, loans, and mortgage.
+I found this website offering free interactive tools and calculators helpful in teaching me about our finances.
+It has easy-to-use questionnaires where you fill in your numbers.
+Based on your answers, you learn how to assess your finances.
+They offer a wide range of tools, from budgeting, home loans, mortgages, savings, financial investments, retirement planning, and so on.
+Their sitemap makes it easy to find the topics relevant to your financial situation.

 Shop Smart to Save